JHU-PL-Lab/www-fpse/style-guide.md

 **Keep lines short.** Most lines can and should be 80 characters or fewer, but this is not a hard rule.
 Sometimes code is more readable with a longer line (often because of long, descriptive names).
 Use 80 characters as a soft cutoff and consider 100 as a hard cutoff.

-**Indent with meaning.** Indentation should reflect the structure of the code: a token is more indented than another exactly when it more deeply nested.
-Consistent indentation lets a reader infer structure at a glance without having to match up keywords.
+**Indent with meaning.** Indentation should reflect the structure of the code: a token is more indented than another exactly when it more deeply nested. **Well thought out indentation is much more important than you think.** Consistent indentation lets a reader infer structure at a glance without having to match up keywords.
 If your code becomes _too_ indented because of this, then it may be a sign that the structure is too deep, and you need to extract out some logic.

 **Align delimiters.** Matching delimiters (`let`/`in`, `begin`/`end`, `(`/`)` etc.) should either be on the same line or aligned in the same column, so a reader only has to scan in one direction to find the end of a block (right only or down only).
 If a `let ... in` does not fit on one line, break it like this: